mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Facebook, in a reversal, will now ban Holocaust denial content under its hate speech policy
+  - 2020 IPO report card: are tech's newest public companies meeting expectations?
      <hr/>

-      - *Facebook this morning announced a significant change in how it approaches Holocaust denial content on its social network.
-For years, the company has been criticized for not taking down this extremely offensive form of content in favor of allowing free speech …*
+      - *As the American election looms and the IPO cycle slows some, it’s a good time to review how well the public offerings we have seen thus far have performed.
+The Exchange explores startups, markets and money.
+Read it every morning on Extra Crunch, or get The Ex…*

-  - Facebook EU-US data transfer complaint: Schrems gets a judicial review of the Irish DPC's procedure
+  - Calling Lisbon VCs: Be featured in The Great TechCrunch Survey of European VC
       <hr/>

-      - *Another twist in a multi-year complaint saga related to the legality of Facebook’s data transfers: European privacy campaigner, Max Schrems, has today been granted a judicial review of the Irish regulator’s handling of his complaint.
-He’s expecting the hearin…*
+      - *TechCrunch is embarking on a major new project to survey the venture capital investors of Europe, and their cities.
+Our <a href=”https://forms.gle/k4Ji2Ch7zdrn7o2p6”>survey of VCs in Lisbon will capture how the city is faring, and what changes are being wroug…*

-  - Quince launches out of beta with new 'manufacturer-to-customer' model
+  - Microsoft and partners aim to shrink the 'data desert' limiting accessible AI
       <hr/>

-      - *The retail landscape is shifting rapidly.
-While D2C brands have changed the way we shop, Quince is looking to change retail even more dramatically.
-The brand, which raised $8.5 million in seed funding last year (and only revealed as much today), is looking to…*
+      - *AI-based tools like computer vision and voice interfaces have the potential to be life-changing for people with disabilities, but the truth is those AI models are usually built with very little data sourced from those people.
+Microsoft is working with several…*

-  - Nest launches its $129 thermostat with a new design, swipe and touch interface on the side
+  - Snapdocs raises $60M to manage the mortgage process in the cloud
       <hr/>

-      - *Google’s Nest unit today launched its newest thermostat.
-At $129, the new thermostat is the company’s most affordable one yet, but it’s also the first to feature a new swipe and tap interface on its side, as well as Google’s Soli radar technology to sense roo…*
+      - *The US economy may be in a precarious state right now with a presidential election looming on the horizon and the country still in the grips of the coronavirus pandemic.
+But partly thanks to lower interest rates, the housing market continues to rise, and toda…*

-  - Equity Monday: Twilio buys Segment, and Airkit raises  $28M for its low-code platform
+  - Facebook, in a reversal, will now ban Holocaust denial content under its hate speech policy
       <hr/>

-       - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
-This is Equity Monday, our weekly kickoff that tracks the latest big news, chats about the coming week, digs into some recent fund…*
+       - *Facebook this morning announced a significant change in how it approaches Holocaust denial content on its social network.
+For years, the company has been criticized for not taking down this extremely offensive form of content in favor of allowing free speech …*